nishantaMishra/computational-physics-in-python/curveFitting/linearRegression/README.md

 \overline{x} = \frac{1}{n} \sum_{i=1}^n x_i \quad \quad \quad \overline{y} = \frac{1}{n} \sum_{i=1}^n y_i
 ```

+### Codes

+[linearRegression1.py]() : This code uses logics for coding every summation($\sum$), and thus obtains equation of line.
+[linearRegression2.py]() : This code uses builtin functions from numpy library for calculating average and sum.

+These are non-interactive programs values of x and y need to be edited within the code.

 ### Example

 Find equation of the line that fits the data